The Belviq lawsuit claims that the use of Belviq can increase the risk of cancer, especially colorectal, pancreatic, and lung cancer.

 Compensation in Belviq Lawsuits

 We are representing individuals who have suffered cancer as a result of using Belviq.
-If you or a loved one has experienced cancer, then we will be seeking the following damages for you:
+If you or a loved one has experienced cancer, then we will be seeking the following damages for you, whether by jury verdict or settlement:

 - Past and future medical expenses that result from your injuries.